What Does It Mean When You See Yourself in a Dream?

 Common Elements of Dreaming About Yourself

-The obvious commonality among all the variations is that they're negative.
+The obvious commonality among all the other variations is that they're negative.
 Whether it's a personality trait or something you're doing, you want to change something about yourself or your life.
 Alternatively, you're being warned to make a change if you want to avoid some unpleasantness.

 If you're optimistic, you could put a positive spin on these meanings by taking the view that they're offering a second chance.
 You're being given a warning; it's in your power to use it to your benefit.

 Now, if you'll excuse me, I have some unfinished business with myself.